Guatemala - Things to Do in Guatemala

 Travel Tips

-Cultural Respect: Always ask permission before photographing indigenous people, especially in traditional dress.
-Learn basic Spanish greetings – locals appreciate the effort.
-Dress modestly when visiting churches and indigenous communities.
-Bargaining is expected in markets but be respectful.
+Cultural Respect: Ask permission before photographing indigenous people, especially in traditional dress – offer a small tip if they agree.
+Learn basic Spanish greetings and 'gracias' in local languages like K'iche'.
+Dress modestly when visiting churches and indigenous communities, covering shoulders and knees.

 When to Visit